 Around the military camp protecting its bridge, traders began to gather.
 Soon, as a consequence of the growth of trade, this settlement grew in importance.
-But then the place was burned to the ground.
+But then Boudica arrived with her tribes and burned the place to the ground.

 Much of Londinium’s story is told through its archaeology.
 Consequently this tour focuses on a number of places where important archaeology can be seen by the visitor.

 The tour recreates the atmosphere of Roman London as it rose to its position of glory.

 Please go to the SCHEDULE to see whether this tour is currently on offer, and for booking details.

 MEET: in the porch of St Magnus Martyr Church, Lower Thames Street EC3R 6DN (take the Fish Street Hill exit from Monument Underground Station).

 If you have any questions about this walk, please contact me